slavenf/sfl-library/README.md

 # Requirements

 This library requires C++11 compiler or newer.

-If available, the library uses the features of the newer C++ standards.
+If available, library uses features of newer C++ standards.

 Tested compilers:
 * GCC 4.8.5 on CentOS 7 (C++11)